Sustainability & Community

 Money spent on PCC catering services will be channeled back to small local entities, fulfilling our goals of Economic Inclusion and supporting the surrounding community.

 Our facility features energy-saving LED lighting as well as high-efficiency HVAC and water heater units.
+Our storage unit is completely solar powered.
 In the office, we recycle toner cartridges and communicate in a paper-free format as often as possible.

 Our storage facility has recently been converted to run solely on solar power energy.